-Avoiding Foreclosure Tips: for homeowners behind in their mortgage payments and in danger of foreclose
+Avoiding Foreclosure Tips: for homeowners in the Twin Cities who are behind in their mortgage payments and in danger of foreclose.

 Are you behind in your mortgage payments, or concerned that you soon might be?
 Have you received a preforeclosure letter from your lender?
 You are not alone.